Angelo Neumann

-Josef Angelo Neumann (18 August 1838 – 20 December 1910) was a German operatic baritone and theater director.
+Josef Angelo Neumann (18 August 1838 – 20 December 1910) was a German operatic baritone and theatre director.
 First a baritone at major opera houses in Europe, including the Vienna Imperial Opera, he was the managing director of the Leipzig Opera and the Estates Theatre in Prague.
 He is known as an early promoter of the stage works by Richard Wagner, namely the Ring cycle, which he presented with the sets and costumes of the world premiere at the Bayreuth Festival, first in Leipzig and then on a European tour.

 Life

 Neumann was born in Stampfen.
 He developed his interest in singing at an early age and received training as an opera singer.
 After engagements as a baritone in Berlin, Cologne, Krakow, Ödenburg, Bratislava and Gdansk, he came to the Vienna Imperial Opera in 1862, where he remained active until 1876.
 During these years he made his first acquaintance with Richard Wagner and his work.
 With his first wife Pauline Aurelie, née von Mihalovits, he had a son, Karl Eugen Neumann, born in 1865.